Skip to content

 I have particular expertise and interest in Asian studies, biography and memoir, history, Indigenous/Native American studies, political science, and religious studies.

-I index academic books for a scholarly audience, as well as trade books for a general audience.
+I index both academic books for a scholarly audience and trade books for a general audience.

 Simon Avenell